-Indiana & Illinois School Buildings — Asbestos Exposure
+Missouri & Illinois School Buildings — Asbestos Exposure

 School buildings constructed from the 1940s through the 1980s reportedly relied on asbestos-containing materials throughout their mechanical systems.
-Boilermakers who serviced cast-iron and water-tube heating boilers, pipefitters who maintained steam distribution systems, insulators who applied and removed pipe covering and block insulation, and HVAC mechanics who worked on air handling units may have been exposed to asbestos fibers in school buildings across Indiana and Illinois.
+Boilermakers who serviced cast-iron and water-tube heating boilers, pipefitters who maintained steam distribution systems, insulators who applied and removed pipe covering and block insulation, and HVAC mechanics who worked on air handling units may have been exposed to asbestos fibers in school buildings across Missouri and Illinois.

-The Indiana Department of Natural Resources has documented asbestos-containing materials — including boiler insulation, pipe insulation, floor tile, ceiling tile, spray fireproofing, transite board, duct insulation, and gaskets — allegedly removed from hundreds of school buildings statewide.
-Indiana's boiler registry records heating equipment that may have required installation and maintenance work involving asbestos-containing insulation.
+The Missouri Department of Natural Resources has documented asbestos-containing materials — including boiler insulation, pipe insulation, floor tile, ceiling tile, spray fireproofing, transite board, duct insulation, and gaskets — allegedly removed from hundreds of school buildings statewide.
+Missouri's boiler registry records heating equipment that may have required installation and maintenance work involving asbestos-containing insulation.
 Both data sets are public record.
 The information on this site is drawn from those public records and from publicly filed asbestos litigation.
 Nothing here constitutes legal advice or a finding of liability.
 Scroll down to find a specific school district.

-Indiana Filing Deadline — Know Your Rights
+Missouri Filing Deadline — Know Your Rights

 Asbestos-Containing Materials Commonly Found in School Buildings